liujjw/risk-markets/overview.md

 For example, in a bull market, lenders will buy risk from long risk sellers to gain passive market exposure as these long risk sellers use the protocol to hedge a highly leveraged position.
 In a bear market, lenders share the upside of shorting, and the downside of going long.
 Nonetheless, buyers and sellers alike must consistently make informed decisions about market conditions to avoid low/negative yields and large losses.
 Moreover, the protocol is not very efficient for smaller, short term positions.

 # Implementation
-Rates are set algorithmically based on supply and demand, and maintain protocol solvency.
+Rates are set algorithmically based on supply and demand, and to maintain protocol solvency.

 ## Parameters
 ### `supplyPoolCoverProportion`